• Skip to main content

 Okay, so let's backtrack a little.
 You should prepare your green carrot tops in advance.

 Do this by melting ⅔ of the white chocolate in the microwave using 20 second bursts and stirring between each burst until chocolate is melted.
+And green colour to this melted white chocolate and stir to create an even green colour.
+Pour the green chocolate onto baking paper on a baking tray.
+Spread out into a thin rectangle shape and place into fridge to set.

 Now let's fast forward back to where we were with our cream-filled pastry horns.

 Melt the remaining white chocolate and colour it with the orange colour.
+Drizzle the orange chocolate across all of the pastry horns.

 Now, let's check on that green chocolate which has been setting in the fridge.